 Do Not Allow Too Much Oxygen to Build Up

-Adjusting the acetylene gas to a low level until you have reached a relatively strong and stable oxidizing flame that is able to develop a coating on brass.
-If there is excessive oxygen, the welding process will become much more difficult.
+Adjust the acetylene gas to a low level until you have reached a relatively strong and stable oxidizing flame that is able to develop a coating on brass.
+The welding process will become much more difficult if there is excessive oxygen.

 Also, having sufficient oxygen makes sure that zinc fumes are not released from the brass metal.